 Well, this has been an exciting week.
 Not only have I put up a post everyday on Babble.com, but I also received a fabulous gift in the mail.
-The folks at Bertolli (the olive oil people) sent me a gift package so I could help them share a little video with them, which is episode #4 of a little series they are making called Into the Heart of Italy.
-Go ahead and have a look!
+The folks at Bertolli (the olive oil people) sent me a gift package so I could help them share a little campaign with you.

 The most exciting part of all of this, is that Bertolli is also going to give away the same package they gave me to one of the lucky readers of sophistimom.
 Would you like to know what it includes?